-Each of the future land use types depicted on the Future Land Use Map is described in further detail on the following pages.
-This includes a description of the purpose and intent of each land use typology, a discussion of where in Powell or surrounding lands that the use is appropriate for consideration, and a series of recommended development guidelines.
-Representative examples from both Powell and other communities are also provided to help illustrate the potential scale and character of the development type.
-These generally reflect the results of a "visual preference survey" conducted at the April 15th, 2015 public workshop, in which participants were asked to vote on various images to help identify which were most appropriate for Powell and where within the planning area the development type should be considered.
+Each of the future land use types is described in further detail on the following pages.
+This includes a description of the purpose and intent of each type, a discussion of where in Powell or surrounding lands the use is appropriate for consideration, and a series of recommended development guidelines.
+Representative from Powell and other communities are also provided to help illustrate the potential scale and character of the development type.
+These generally reflect the results of a "visual preference survey" conducted at the April 15th, 2015 public workshop, in which participants were asked to vote on various images to help identify which were most appropriate for Powell and where the development type should be considered.
 This exercise, combined with the scenario prioritization exercise, helped to guide the development of the future land use plan.
-It should be noted that maximum development densities are not explicitly stated for individual land use types, although typical densities were used as assumptions for transportation and fiscal modeling purposes (refer to the Appendix).
-Quantitative measures such as maximum density are often overemphasized during the development approvals process, sometimes at the expense of the much more important considerations of design detail and quality.
+It should be noted that maximum development densities are not explicitly stated for individual land use types, although typical densities were used as assumptions for transportation and fiscal modeling purposes (refer to the Appendix, pages A76-A77).
+Quantitative measures such as maximum density are often over-emphasized during the development approvals process, sometimes at the expense of the much more important considerations of design detail and quality.
 This plan emphasizes quality and character over density.

-In broad terms, the Future Land Use Plan encourages a shift toward more compact, walkable and mixed use development patterns.
+In broad terms, the Future Land Use Plan encourages a shift toward more compact, walkable, mixed use development patterns.
 Mixed Use Centers are recommended at major nodes along Sawmill Parkway, and Downtown Powell is given special consideration as a unique type of Mixed Use district.
-In addition to employment generated within mixed use centers, specific zones of employment-generating uses are designated along portions of Sawmill Parkway, Liberty Road and Home Road.
-Conservation Development patterns are recommended as an alternative to the typical single family subdivision in growth areas to the north of Home Road.
+In addition to employment within mixed use centers, specific zones of employment-generating uses are designated along portions of Sawmill Parkway, Liberty Road and Home Road.
+Conservation Development patterns are recommended as an alternative to the typical single family subdivision to the north of Home Road.
 Mixed Residential development types are recommended in various locations as a means to increase housing options throughout the community, particularly in close proximity to Mixed Use Centers.